-- Develop an overall fostering service where there is respect for and recognition of the importance of the ethnic origin, cultural background, religion, language of children and young people and their families and foster carers. - Promote effective working partnerships with other agencies, local authorities, health and social services, parents, foster carers, to achieve the best possible outcomes for looked after children. - Ensure that when matching placements, consideration is given to the gender, religion, ethnicity and disability of young people prior to any placement being made with Capstone South West foster carers. - Promote effective partnerships between all key parties in the childcare team and, in particular, to ensure that all planning and collaborative working is in the best interests of the child/young person who is fostered. - Provide stability in the lives of children and young people in our care and enable them to fulfil their potential. - □ Provide commitment and focus on continuous service improvement, quality assurance and high-quality service provision. - □ Value diversity by aiming to recruit and retain a wide range of carers from diverse backgrounds so that Capstone South West Foster Care can offer appropriate placements for children and young people. - Promote a child-centred approach where the child or young person's safety and welfare come first. - Respect and promote the racial, religious, cultural and linguistic backgrounds of foster carers and the children and young people.
-To provide a sensitive approach and respect for other cultures and diversity in promoting the needs of such individuals within our agency and community. - Ensure that the views of children and young people placed with our foster carers are regularly sought and given due consideration, irrespective of gender, race, sexual orientation, disability, etc. - Ensure that all foster carers have access to and attend regular, ongoing training and support groups and encourage them to comply with national standards.
-To acknowledge the hard work, skills and knowledge of our foster carers and provide them with a high level of support, training and encouragement. - □ Support all foster carers in remaining child focused whilst working with and alongside birth families. - □ Provide all foster carers with regular supervision (at least once a month), monitoring and support in order that the child/young person's opportunities are maximised and that the foster carers are constantly meeting the child/young person's emotional/achieving outcomes.
-The foster carers are provided guidance and are supported by a fully qualified designated Supervising Social Worker (SSW).
+- Develop an overall fostering service where there is respect for and recognition of the importance of the ethnic origin, cultural background, religion, language of children and young people and their families and Foster Carers. - Promote effective working partnership with other agencies, local authorities, health and social services, parents, and Foster Carers to achieve the best possible outcomes for looked after children. - Ensure that when matching placements, consideration is given to the gender, religion, ethnicity and disability of young people and their wishes and feelings prior to any placement being made with Capstone North Foster Carers. - Promote effective partnerships between all key parties in the childcare team and in particular to ensure that all planning and collaborative working is in the best interests of the child/young person who is fostered. - Provide stability in the lives of children and young people in our care and enable them to fulfil their potential. - Provide commitment and focus on continuous service improvement, quality assurance and highquality service provision.

-- Commit to support ongoing plans for fostered children by supporting transitional stages, such as reunification with birth families or on to semi-independent living or Staying Put. - Guarantee a commitment to working in partnership with all those involved in planning and providing for each child or young person's care.
-This includes local authorities, birth families, the children or young people, foster carers, health professionals, education providers and other relevant professionals, individuals or organisations - Provide 24-hour support for foster carers and the children or young people in their care, 7 days a week.
+- Value diversity by aiming to recruit and retain a wide range of carers from diverse backgrounds so that Capstone North Foster Care can offer appropriate placements for children and young people. - Promote a child-centred approach where the child or young person's safety and welfare come first. - Respect and promote the racial, religious, cultural and linguistic backgrounds of Foster Carers and the children and young people.
+To provide a sensitive approach and respect for other cultures and diversity in promoting the needs of such individuals within our agency and community. - Ensure that the views of children and young people placed with our Foster Carers are regularly sought and given due consideration. - Ensure that all Foster Carers have access to and attend regular training and support groups and encourage them to comply with National Minimum Standards.
+To acknowledge the hard work, skills and knowledge of our Foster Carers and provide them with a high level of support, training and encouragement. - Support all Foster Carers in remaining child focused whilst working with and alongside birth families. - Provide all Foster Carers with regular supervision (at least every 4 weeks), monitoring and support in order that the child/young person's opportunities are maximised and that the Foster Carers are constantly meeting the child/young person's emotional needs and achieving outcomes.
+The Foster Carers are provided guidance and are supported by a fully qualified designated Supervising Social Worker (SSW) - Commit to support ongoing plans for fostered children by supporting transitional stages, such as reunification with birth families or on to semi-independent living, or Staying Put. - Guarantee a commitment to working in partnership with all those involved in planning and providing for each child or young person's care.
+This includes local authorities, birth families, the children or young people, Foster Carers, health professionals, education providers and other relevant professionals, individuals or organisations - Provide 24-hour support for Foster Carers and the children or young people in their care, 7 days a week.